sfrias/HashCode2019/QualRound/README.md

 Python code for HashCode 2019 QualRound problem:

 - Make a slideshow that links slides.
 One slide can include an horizontal photo, or two vertical photos.
+Transitions must be some tags in common between two slides.

 - Photos has tags to link slides when were common with both:
   * If horizontal photo is included as slide, tags are contributed from photo.